auth0/docs/articles/monitoring/sending-events-to-segmentio.md

 ---
-title: Send Auth0 Events to Segment IO
+title: Send Auth0 Events to Segment
-description: How to send logging events to Segment IO from Auth0.
+description: How to send logging events to Segment from Auth0.
 topics:
   - monitoring
   - segmentio